Frequently Asked Questions

 The HMChO is an international chemistry competition founded by students from Harvard and MIT, aiming to challenge and inspire high school students to go beyond chemistry school curriculum by providing a rigorous assessment modeled after the U.S. National Chemistry Olympiad.

-The exam will be held on March 8, 2025.
+The exam will be held on February 21, 2026.

-No, the 2025 competition will be conducted entirely online.
+No, the 2026 competition will be conducted entirely online.
 However, we are working on having future competitions transition to an in-person format.

 The competition consists of two parts: